OpenChannelSSD/documentation/docs/gettingstarted.md

 Create an empty file to hold your NVMe device.

-    dd if=/dev/zero of=blknvme bs=1M count=1024
+    dd if=/dev/zero of=blknvme bs=1M count=8196

-this creates a zeroed 1GB file called "blknvme".
+this creates a zeroed 8GB file called "blknvme".
 You can boot your favorite Linux image with

     qemu-system-x86_64 -m 4G -smp 1 --enable-kvm
     -hda $LINUXVMFILE -append "root=/dev/sda1"
     -kernel "/home/foobar/git/linux/arch/x86_64/boot/bzImage"
     -drive file=blknvme,if=none,id=mynvme
-    -device nvme,drive=mynvme,serial=deadbeef,namespaces=1,lver=1,nlbaf=5,lba_index=3,mdts=10
+    -device nvme,drive=mynvme,serial=deadbeef,namespaces=1,lver=1,nlbaf=5,lba_index=3,mdts=10,lnum_lun=4

 Here, replace $LINUXVMFILE with your pre-installed Linux virtual machine.

 QEMU support the following LightNVM-specific parameters:

     - lver=<int>       : version of the LightNVM standard to use, Default:1
     - lbbtable=<file>  : Load bad block table from file destination (Provide path to file.
 If no file is provided a bad block table will be generation.
 Look at lbbfrequency.
 Default: Null (no file).
+    - lnum_lun=<X>     : Number of LUNs to expose.
+Minimum 2 for if using pblk.

 The list of LightNVM parameters in QEMU can be found in `$QUEMU_DIR/hw/block/nvme.c` at the _Advanced optional options_ comment.

+Inside the virtual machine, you can now see the drive as it was a traditional Open-Channel SSD.

 ## Instantiate pblk